-No patients were diagnosed with measles after visiting accident and emergency at Royal United Hospitals Bath last year, new figures suggest.
+No patients were diagnosed with measles after visiting accident and emergency services at Royal United Hospitals Bath last year, new figures suggest.

 Despite this, experts blame poverty and falling vaccination rates for a surge in diseases such as measles, whooping cough and scabies across England.

-NHS figures suggest no patients were given a primary or secondary diagnosis of measles after visiting A&E at Royal United Hospitals Bath NHS Foundation Trust in the year to March.
+NHS figures suggest no patients were given a primary or secondary diagnosis of measles after visiting A&E services at Royal United Hospitals Bath NHS Foundation Trust in the year to March.

 There were also no hospitalisations for the condition recorded a year earlier.